-Sensory perception is an essential element in this work.
-A tactile response, whether to physical materials or a visceral reaction to an image, indicates the body's response to its environment.
+Sensory perception is an essential element in my work: tactile response, whether to physical materials or a visceral reaction to an image, indicating the body's response to its environment.

-Line is the initiating thread that connects my work.
+Line is the initiating thread that connects the work.
 This underlying structure is the genesis of every idea and element contained within a finished piece.

 A line can be many things: a guide, a boundary, a descriptor, a structural indicator, an approximation, a thing that connects two seemingly unconnected thoughts.